 *Only quality matra basti oil should only be used such as Vital Veda's/Raju's Special Matra Basti Oil or Deva 21 Oilor Special Phala Ghee.

 How to bring on labour (if not coming)

-- Abdominal massage - Using a medicated ghee called “Sukha Prasava Ghritam” or normal ghee (inferior), apply the ghee on the stomach and massage slowly and lightly in a clockwise direction downward towards the vagina.
+- Abdominal massage - Using a medicated ghee called “Sukha Prasava Ghritam” or normal ghee or coconut oil (inferior), apply the ghee on the stomach and massage slowly and lightly in a clockwise direction downward towards the vagina.

 - Ensure you are taking Sukha Prasava Ghritam (“easy to deliver ghee”).